awslabs/aws-dotnet-messaging/README.md

 * `"source"` indicates which system or server sent the message.
      * This will be the function name if publishing from AWS Lambda, the cluster name and task ARN if on Amazon ECS, the instance ID if on Amazon EC2, otherwise a fallback value of `/aws/messaging`.
      * You can override this via `AddMessageSource` or `AddMessageSourceSuffix` on the `MessageBusBuilder`.
+* `"time"` set to the current DateTime in UTC.
+This can be overridden by implementing your own `IDateTimeHandler` and injecting that into the DI container.
 * `"data"` contains a JSON representation of the .NET object that was sent or received as the message:
     * `ConfigureSerializationOptions` on `MessageBusBuilder` allows you to configure the [`System.Text.Json.JsonSerializerOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions) that will be used when serializing and deserializing the message.
     * To inject additional attributes or transform the message envelope once the framework builds it, you can implement `ISerializationCallback` and register that via `AddSerializationCallback` on `MessageBusBuilder`.